tonimelisma/Relay-Android/PRD.md

 - Parse sender + body from each received message
 - Append message to an in-app list (RecyclerView or simple list)
 - Register a `BroadcastReceiver` for MMS notifications (`WAP_PUSH_RECEIVED` with `application/vnd.wap.mms-message`) and surface a minimal entry
-- Heuristic RCS surfaced via MMS DB content types and best-effort `content://im/chat` where accessible
+- Heuristic RCS surfaced via MMS DB content types and best-effort `content://im/chat` where accessible, guarded by a one-time per-install IM provider availability gate (`ImProviderGate`).

 **Deliverable:**
 SMS and MMS notifications are persisted directly into Room via receivers triggering repository ingest on a background thread.
 UI observes changes reactively via ViewModel.